AtlasNX/Kosmos/README.md

-hekate All-in-One Package ("sdfiles.zip")
+All-in-One Package ("SDFiles.zip")
 ===========================
-**I DID NOT CREATE ANY OF THESE!**

-This handy All-in-One package includes everything you need to run Hekate / Atmosphere.
+This handy All-in-One package includes everything you need to run Hekate / Atmosphere / ReiNX with some extra patches to enhance your experience.

 ## Features
 * Up-to-date package